 Manufacturers and distributors can use RFID to record when and how many items are used, and by whom.
 And because the system can record an item’s location, employees can use it to find items quickly, rather than waste time searching shelves for a particular item, tool or asset.

-We’ve found that the eTurns TrackStock RFID inventory management software is particularly useful in a Kanban two-bin system.
+We’ve found that the eTurns TrackStock RFID inventory management software is particularly useful in a digital Kanban two-bin system.
 When the bin in front is emptied, users scan it past the RFID tower to trigger replenishment before placing the empty bin in a collection point, and the full bin is pulled from back to the front, ready to be used.
 And by the time that second bin is emptied, the inventory has been replenished, and is stored in the bin in the collection point.
 When filled, the replenished bin is placed behind the front production bin.
 And the cycle repeats itself – without the risk of overstocking or running out of inventory.